-One of the most impressive features of the Keiser spin bike is its flexibility with regard to technology – riders can make use of the standard display screen or take advantage of the Keiser M-Series Converter with its ability to convert the Bluetooth Smart Signal of the M3i into the Power Profile used by multiple indoor training apps.
+One of the most impressive features of the Keiser spin bike is its flexibility with regard to technology – the M3i features a brand new M-Connect Computer giving rider the ability to transmit to multiple Bluetooth devices at once, connecting to your favorite fitness apps with ease.
 The frame truly adjusts to accommodate riders of different shapes and sizes (4’ 10” to 7’ to be exact) – perfect for those looking to share with others.
 An incredibly accurate power meter, whisper quiet operation, rear flywheel design and Poly-V belt drive train are just some of the other features to love on this bike.

 Pros of Keiser M3i:

 - Budget-friendly as it costs less than Peloton (compare $2,495 to $2,095)

 - Technology-wise they offer lots of flexibility.
 Riders can use just the standard, yet highly accurate display screen or attach the included media stand to add device.
 Riders can choose from the included Keiser app or choose from many other compatible options.